rod-trent/Copilot-for-Security/Prompts/Promptbooks/readme.md

 # Promptbook Template Example (how it looks)

-Required Plugins: -[i]insert plugin names required for this content[/]-
+Required Plugins: -insert plugin names required for this content-

 To expose -insert activity- in an environment using Copilot for Security, you could use the following series of prompts: